Dr Georgia Mavria

 - Development of inhibitors to disrupt DOCK4 mediated protein-protein interactions and Rac1 signalling

-We use a range of organotypic cellular assays, imaging techniques, genetic deletion approaches and mouse models of human cancer in functional studies combined with state-of-the-art mass spectrometry and biochemical techniques to elucidate the molecular basis of protein: protein interactions in the signalling pathways we investigate.
-We work closely with the groups of Dr Heiko Wurdak (Stem cell and brain tumour group), Dr Mihaela Lorger (Brain metastasis group), Professor Susan Short (Radiation biology and therapy group), Professor Colin Johnson (Cilia group), Dr Stephen Wheatcroft (Leeds Institute of Cardiovascular and Metabolic Medicine) and the Astbury Centre of Structural and Molecular Biology.
+We use a range of organotypic assays, genetic deletion approaches and mouse models of human cancer combined with state-of-the-art mass spectrometry and biochemical techniques to investigate key signalling pathways in angiogenesis and metastasis.
+We work closely with colleagues at the Leeds Institute of Cardiovascular and Metabolic Medicine and the Astbury Centre of Structural and Molecular Biology.

 - BSc (Hons)